Frequently Asked Questions

 31. Is the recording of the January 3 Technical Assistance Webinar available?

 Yes.
-For more information on the full application process, watch the Technical Assistance Webinar presentation and view the slides.
+For more information on the full application process, watch the Technical Assistance Webinar presentation.

 32. What are the ComPASS reporting requirements for awardees and their partners?